TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 136/Psalms 136.13.md

 ---

-To him that divided the Red Sea in sunder; For his lovingkindness [endureth] for ever;
+To him who divided the Red Sea apart; for his loving kindness endures forever;